douglas-george/timberhearth/storybook/story.md

 Mira’s voice echoed from nowhere and everywhere at once.

-“One of you will carry the light.
+”One of you will carry the light.
 One of you will bear the shadow.
 Together, you must walk in perfect harmony.
 Move too quickly, and you will fall.
 Move too selfishly, and you will break the path.”

 Jessica reached out and took the soft golden orb that hovered to her side.
 It pulsed with warmth.